+THE TEN-SPOT LADYBIRD (Adalia 10-punctata)

 Another very common species is the Ten-Spot Ladybird (Adalia 10-punctata).

-and just as variable, it tends to have more white on its pronotum (this is the section of body hetween the head and the wing cases) and pale yellowish legs rather than black
+Similar in size to the Two-Spot and just as variable, it tends to have more white on its pronotum (this is the section of body between the head and the wing cases) and pale yellowish legs rather than black.